Meta-tools

 Why meta-tools?

 Section titled “Why meta-tools?”LLMs have limited context windows.
-When an MCP server registers 1006 individual tools, the tool descriptions alone consume a large portion of the available tokens, leaving less room for the actual conversation.
+When an MCP server registers hundreds of individual tools (up to 1011 on GitLab.com Enterprise/Premium), the tool descriptions alone consume a large portion of the available tokens, leaving less room for the actual conversation.

 | Mode | Tool Count | Token Overhead | Functionality |